 Arrive By Taxi

 Catching a taxi may be quick and more convenient than buying metro tickets, but comes with a price.
 Brussels has the most expensive taxis in Europe and roundtrip cab fare will set you back around €90.

 To arrive in Brussels city center by Uber is about a 25-minute drive.
 Unfortunately, the rate can vary depending on the time of day and traffic.

 I highly suggest avoiding the bus even though it may be the cheapest option costing only €3, but, it’s the slowest.
 A bus ride into the city center can take up to 30 minutes or more due to traffic.

 Honestly, ditch all the other transportation and go with the metro.
 Save your time and money for beers and fries.

 Where Can You Store Your Luggage

-If you happen to have carry-on luggage and don’t want to tote it around Brussels, lockers are located at the airport on level 0 and costs €10 to store your luggage for 24-hours.
+If you happen to have carry-on luggage and don’t want to tote it around Brussels, lockers are located at the airport on level 0 and cost €10 to store your luggage for 24 hours.

 What To Do During A Short Layover In Brussels